Photo credit: Sara McIngvale Photography

-National award winning author Penny Goetjen writes murder mysteries where the milieus play as prominent a role as the engaging characters.
+National award winning author Penny Goetjen writes murder mysteries where the colorful locales play as prominent a role as the engaging characters.
 A self-proclaimed eccentric known for writing late into the night, transfixed by the allure of flickering candlelight, she rides the journey with her characters, often as surprised as her readers to see how the story unfolds.
 Fascinated with the paranormal, she usually weaves a subtle, unexpected twist into her stories.

-Ms. Goetjen is a member of Mystery Writers of America, Sisters in Crime, South Carolina Writers Association, and Connecticut Authors and Publishers Association.
+Ms. Goetjen is a member of Mystery Writers of America and Sisters in Crime.
 When her husband is asked how he feels about his wife writing murder mysteries, he answers with a wink, “I sleep with one eye open.”

 “Not even the sultry Caribbean sun can burn off the dark clouds that seem to follow Olivia Benning.
 Returning to an island home to settle affairs, she has no information about her mother’s sudden and suspicious death, no resources and little money, she’s alone and unsure who to trust.